ceciliaferrando/PB-DP-CIs/README.md

 			(1-rho will be allocated to privatize the other parameter)

-	2) run "CI.py" with choice of experiment parameters
+	2) run driver with choice of experiment parameters

 	3) results will be saved in .npy